-Is Your Corporate Footprint Stuck in the Mud? has been added to your bookmarks.
+Is Your Corporate Footprint Stuck in the Mud? has been saved

 Geography is a key driver of corporate performance, affecting factors such as talent attraction and retention, operating costs, exposure to risk and shareholder value.
 Companies that proactively manage their global footprint — in good and not-so-good times — can gain a competitive advantage that is difficult to replicate, literally positioning the organization globally to achieve its strategic objectives, both in the short term and for the future.

 When Ken was asked by his CEO to attend a meeting about the company’s global footprint strategy, he wasn’t sure what to expect.
 Hadn’t they just finished moving the last labor-intensive production line to Suzhou?
 As director of operations, Ken felt like he had a pretty good handle on how the company was doing in terms of facilities utilization—it seemed unlikely that they could squeeze more out of any of their sites.

 Upon his arrival, Ken was ushered into a darkened conference room where he greeted the other members of the leadership team who were getting settled.
 A few moments later, the CEO welcomed them.

 “I hope you had a good trip in.
 Today is all about learning, exploring possibilities, and generating ideas to create significant value for our company.”

 Ken watched as the facilitator further dimmed the lights and tapped his keyboard.
 Several large computer screens on the wall of the conference room glowed, showing a world map with a constellation of about 30 colored indicators.
 Ken recognized the locations of their manufacturing and distribution sites but noticed the headquarters, back office, contact centers, data center and R&D hubs were shown as well.